TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       there is no next level.

       .. versionchanged:: 3.7
-         Traceback objects can now be explicitly instantiated from Python code, and the ``tb_next`` attribute of existing instances can be updated.
+         Traceback objects can now be explicitly instantiated kutoka Python code, and the ``tb_next`` attribute of existing instances can be updated.

    Slice objects